 rating: 5.12a 7a+ 25 VIII+ 25 E5 6a PG13

 The climbing and protection on the lower half are perfect.
-On the upper section, the climbing is still good, but the bolting really blows.
+On the upper section, the climbing is still good, but the bolting isn't the best.
 Between the 5th and 6th bolt, be prepared for tenuous climbing with a post-crux pump and bad ledge fall potential below your right foot.
 Falling here could be really, really bad.
 Another detraction is sharing the anchor out right with War on Peace, which makes for a traffic jam and difficult cleaning.

 If these minor issues were spruced up, this would definitely be a 3 star route, as the climbing is the best of the routes at this crag.